waleediqbal1/Git-Learning-and-Installation-/README.md

 - git push -u origin master

 Through these commands we first cloning our repository on our desired folder then we are creating a a simple README.md file and then we are sending our file to server which is commmitting file to server.
-In this process you may asked to provide your credientials like your user name or password so provide those which you used on creation of the directory.

 ## 2nd Option: